 Corrosion mitigation for pipelines, vintage pipelines in particular, has a significant effect on the industry’s management systems and related costs.
 To help optimize the corrosion management process, deterministic reliability-based corrosion assessment criteria have been developed for onshore pipelines as part of a joint industry project.

 We worked with TransCanada Pipelines to evaluate the assessment criteria to determine if they lead to reasonable corrosion management decisions and compare well to other deterministic and probabilistic criteria.
-The evaluation involved applying the criteria to 22 transmission pipeline cases and comparing the results to those of:
+The evaluation involved applying the criteria to 22 transmission pipeline cases and comparing the results to:

 The entire paper – “Implementation of Reliability-based Criteria for Corrosion Assessment” – is available through the 2018 International Pipeline Conference.

-Riski Adianto is a Research Engineering in the Integrity & Operations department at C-FER.
-His focus is the quantitative risk and reliability analysis of pipelines.
+Riski Adianto is a Research Engineer in the Integrity and Operations department at C-FER Technologies.
+His focus is on the quantitative risk and reliability analysis of pipelines.